madelinegarrett/Lab-15-StatsSloths-/README.md

 ```

-# Have avacado prices increased since 2015?
+# Have avocado prices increased since 2015?
 Is is different for Conventional and Organic?

 ### Domain Expert
+* The Domain Expert for this project is a Millennial Magazine that wants to publish an article about the increased price of avacados and what that means for avodcado toast.
+They are interested in knowing if avacado prices have increased since 2015 and if they have increased for both conventional and organic.
+They then want to use our findings to help support their articles.
+We will support our answer and go above and beyond by also answering these subqestions: ****ENTER SUB QUESTIONS HERE*****

+### Question Background
+* This question is interesting because it can tell and predict how avacado prices will increase, this is interesting for almost everyone who likes avocados.
+It is also important information for shop owners and supermarket owners to know if avacado prices were increasing.

+## Data
+The data we are using is avacado data from 2015 to March 2018. https://www.kaggle.com//avocado-prices

 ```{r}
 Adata